vinayakkushwah01/NPTEL_Programming_in_Java/reedme.md

 ## How to Use
 1. Clone this repository to your local machine
+2. Change  the File name As metioned in file as class name
+3. Compile using jdk by command :-      javac "filename".java
-2. run on cmd using jdk
+4. run on cmd using jre by command  :-  java "file name "

 ## Write to edit
 - [Vinayak Kushwah ](https://github.com/vinayakkushwah01/)